Nobody knows used Leopard catamarans like we do. Our experienced brokers have put together a guide to present an overview of the boat buying process.

 The next step is for you to schedule the marine survey and sea-trial.
 These usually occur on the same day.
 The buyer pays for the survey and haul-out, and the seller supplies the captain for the sea-trial.

 - Marine Survey: The marine survey is an extremely important part of the boat purchasing process, thus the need to choose carefully when selecting a surveyor.
-We can provide you a list of several (see our boat buyer services page), but we cannot commit ourselves to recommending just one.
+We can provide you a list of several, but we cannot commit ourselves to recommending just one.
 A member of the National Association of Marine Surveyors (NAMS) or the Society of Marine Surveyors (SAMS) is recommended.
 You can also interview a few surveyors or ask an insurance agent whom they recommend.
 You will need a survey as a prerequisite to securing insurance coverage as well as financing (if applicable).

 - Sea trial: The purpose of the sea trial is to demonstrate that the boat's parts operate under stress, and it gives you a good chance to take a good look at the sails.
 A sea trial usually lasts a couple hours, and some surveyors charge extra to go along on one.